Scott3142/python-programming/site/codelabs/part-1.md

 first = 2
 second = 4

-# the expression below does not even work, since
-# the result is not assigned to any variable
-# or given as a parameter to a print statement
 first + second
 ```

+we would get the output

+Negative
+: 6

+Note that when working with numbers, the `print` statement is implicit.
+It is not recommended to omit the `print` statement intentionally, unless working with very simple programs as it can often lead to confusion.

 ### Calculating and Printing